Academy Sports and Outdoors Logo

 • You might create a patch of black in the center and the outer edges may be more bronze in color.
 This is normal.

-• A brand new griddle may need to be seasoned four to five times while a used griddle might need three layers.
+• A brand-new griddle may need to be seasoned four to five times, while a used griddle might need three layers.
 It all depends on the current shape your griddle is in.

-How Often Should You Season Your Blackstone Griddle?
+How Often to Season a Blackstone Griddle

 • You’ll want to season your griddle if it’s your first time cooking on it.
 If not, you risk burning your food.